edplatform-startup/backend/docs/api.md

     ```
   - 400 Bad Request → Missing or invalid `system`, `user`, or `userId` (invalid UUID) or un-serializable `context`.
   - 500 Internal Server Error → Unexpected exception calling the model or server-side error.
 The body may include `details` and a `debug` block for troubleshooting (not recommended to rely on in production).
+  - Note: The `POST /chat` endpoint sets model reasoning to `medium` by default unless the caller provides an explicit `reasoning` setting in the body.
 - Examples:
   - Request:
     ```json